Arithmetic geometry of toric varieties. Metrics, measures and heights: The Legendre-Fenchel dual of a concave function

 In particular, the \emph{image} of $\partial f$ is defined as $\Im(\partial f)=\partial f(N_{\R})$.

 The sup-differential $\partial f(u)$ is a closed convex set for all $u\in \Dom(\partial f)$.
 It is bounded if and only if $u\in \ri(\Dom(f))$.
 Hence, in the particular case when $\Dom(f)=N_{\R}$, we have that $\partial f(u)$ is a bounded closed convex subset of $M_{\R}$ for all $u\in N_{\R}$.
-The effective domain of the sup-differential is not necessarily convex but it differs very little from being convex, in the sense that it satisfies
+The effective domain of the sup-differential is not necessarily convex but it differs very little from being convex since, by \cite[Theorem 23.4]{Roc70}, it satisfies

 Let $f$ be a closed concave function and consider the pairing \nomenclature[aPf]{$P_{f}$}{pairing associated to a concave function}

 This pairing satisfies $P_{f}(u,x)\le 0$ for all $u,x$.

 \begin{prop} Let $f$ be a closed concave function on $N_{\R}$.
 For $u\in N_{\R}$ and $x\in M_{\R}$, the following conditions are equivalent: \begin{enumerate} \item $x\in \partial f(u)$; \item $u\in \partial f^{\vee}(x)$; \item $P_{f}(u,x)=0$. \end{enumerate} \end{prop}